-Under this project, 2020 is the first year that a reasonable estimation of total visitation across the entire District was possible, which was a very atypical year due to several events.
+Under this project, 2020 was the first year that a reasonable estimation of total visitation across the District was possible, which was a very atypical year due to several events.
 These events include record-breaking high visitation due to the COVID-19 pandemic followed by complete closures of preserves due to fires, heat, and poor air quality.
-As expected, the visitation in 2021 appears to be settling back to more normal levels and patterns.
-Visitation, however, has significantly increased over the last decade, with the District seeing nearly a 200% increase between 2010 and 2021.
+As expected, the visitation in 2021 appeared to settle back to more normal levels and patterns, and year 2022 totals appear to reflect a continued move towards normalization.
+A comparison of 2022 with the visitation estimates from Attachment 2 suggests a 79% increase from 2010.
+Analyses of trends of historical data from counters installed prior to 2020 show that visitation has been steadily increasing, and is still climbing, despite the 2020 anomalies.
+Trends suggest an overall increase of visitation from 2017 to 2022 at 32%.
 Future years of the project will continue to provide information about visitation trends.